 “This is where you come from, your family is everything,” said Girard.

 Both Simmonds and Rapoport are fiercely loyal to their families, and it’s this loyalty that creates conflict throughout the movie.
 Though it appears that Rapoport may never be found, Simmonds refuses to lose hope and continues the search.

 “[Rapoport’s] choices are, at times, very debatable,” the director said.

 One pivotal decision “looks and sounds like a complete betrayal, and that’s what drives the movie.”

 “Martin himself becomes almost a brother to Dovidl,” Girard said.
 “They have very much a brotherly relationship.”

 THE SONG OF NAMES hits theaters on Christmas Day.
 Check back for Movieguide®’s® full review of the movie soon!Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!